Interim Executive Director / Javier Guerrero

 Mentoring Program Coordinator/ Ariel Mena

-Ariel A. Mena is a Health Educator at Fresno Barrios Unidos.
+Ariel A. Mena coordinates the mentoring program at Fresno Barrios Unidos, as well as co-facilitates the parent support group.
 Her passion to educate and support our community’s youth came from growing up in Fresno and realizing the important role young individuals play in the future of our community.
 Ariel attended Fresno State and earned her Bachelor's Degree in Kinesiology with a minor in Public Health.
 Ariel earned her Master’s Degree in Student Affairs and College Counseling.
 Ariel is passionate about youth education and will continue on with her education to earn her Pupil Personnel Service Credential.
 Ariel believes that with enough positive support, our youth have the talents and abilities to achieve their full potential as influential leaders.
 With the strong young individuals in our community, Fresno will thrive.
 The youth of today will be the adults of tomorrow -as the proverb says, “It takes a village to raise a child.”
 She is excited to be a part of Fresno Barrios Unidos because FBU provides a sense of unity that is necessary in our community.